BayanGroup/nutch-custom-search/README.md

 The root element of extractors.xml must be named "config" and define the namesapce "http://bayan.ir" as the defualt namesapce.
 This element has the following optional attributes:

 1. omitNonMatching: if true and the resource url dose not match with any of the urls defined by documents, then that resource will not be indexed.
-Default value is true.
+Default value is false.
 2. defaultEngine: the default engine for parsing resource contents if it is not defined by document (or any of its ancesstors).
 Default value is css.